 Insomnia or sleeplessness is a common problem reported these days.
 There are a number of factors that might cause disturbed sleep and make you toss and turn in bed without any apparent reason.

 People normally seek medical advice and start depending on sleeping pills.
 All medicines have side effects and this reality cannot be neglected that their effect is only temporary.

-Studies have proven that one solution for sleepless nights are morning workouts.
-According to a study, morning exercise may help to improve sleep whereas hitting the gym in evening or at night may cause difficulty in sleep.
-The study concluded that women who exercised in the morning, slept about 70 percent better compared to other women who exercised in the evening.
+Studies have proven that one solution for sleepless nights is morning workouts.
+According to a study, morning exercise may help to improve sleep whereas hitting the gym in the evening or at night may cause difficulty in sleep.
+The study concluded that women who exercised in the morning slept about 70 percent better compared to other women who exercised in the evening.

-They also had difficulty in sleeping at night and were most likely to stay awake.
+They also had difficulty sleeping at night and were most likely to stay awake.